 The Meaning of a Marketing Vehicle

 A marketing vehicle is a specific tool that is used to deliver an advertisement to its intended audience.
+This vehicle can be a page in a magazine, a flyer delivered to a mailbox, or an advertisement on the side of a city bus.
 A marketing vehicle can be thought of as a specific marketing channel included within a marketing medium that is used to transfer the message.

 Without a marketing vehicle, a company has no way to reach consumers with its advertisements.
 A marketing vehicle is the means through which a business physically advertises.
 Without the proper marketing vehicles, the awareness of a business and its products and services will never be spread among consumers.
 Sales will suffer significantly as a result.

-There is a wide array of different choices for marketing vehicles for a company to choose from.
+There is a wide array of marketing vehicles for a company to choose from.
 Print vehicles are some of the most common.
 Among print vehicles, newspapers are certainly the most popular choice.
 The reason why is easy to understand.

 Most marketing campaigns tend to implement multiple marketing vehicles.
-For example, a fast food advertising campaign with a specific theme may see advertisements using that theme on television, in magazines, on bus terminals, and on the radio.
+For example, a fast-food advertising campaign with a specific theme may see advertisements using that theme on television, in magazines, on bus terminals, and the radio.

 However, a company should choose its marketing vehicles wisely.
 A vehicle must be chosen that can target the intended audience.
 Money should also be spent on marketing vehicles that are proven to convert consumers into paying customers at the proper frequency.